The Leys School: History

-Coat of Arms
+Coat of arms

-The red cross signifies the Christian foundation of the School whilst the open book and the lighted lamp are both symbols of learning.
+The red cross signifies the Christian foundation of the School whilst the open book and the lighted lamp are symbols of learning.

 The significance of the red rose is obscure: three such roses appear in the arms of the largest Cambridge college, Trinity, and Cambridge bears two silver roses in its arms.
 The most likely explanation, however, of the red roses is that several of the School's founders were from Lancashire and likely incorporated the Red Rose of Lancaster to symbolise their origins.

 The stars of the original design may have symbolised aspiration or faith and hope in higher things.
 The wyvern, the crest used by the Wesley family, was presumably added to signify the association of The Leys School with the Wesleyan Methodist Church.

 Principles

 Despite its Methodist traditions it has, for more than fifty years, been liberal on religion (although never secular).
 Many pupils received confirmation into the Church of England in the school chapel, and some others have had religious backgrounds from faiths other than the Christianity.
 Despite its religious liberalism, The Leys is predominantly a Christian school and they state openly that "The School’s Christian ethos lies at the heart of our education philosophy."

-Pupils attend chapel services twice a week; a weekday service on a Friday afternoon plus Sunday services with the whole boarding community on a monthly basis with a weekly service with just their House on another specified day of the week.
-In addition, Holy Communion takes place once a term.
+Pupils attend a weekday chapel service on a Thursday or Friday morning and in addition are required to attend a number of weekend Chapel services, which happen on Sunday mornings.

 The school motto is "In Fide Fiducia" (Latin for "In Faith, Trust"), which is also the motto for its associated prep school, St Faith's School.
 The two schools make up The Leys and St Faith's Foundation.
 The school song is Rev. B. Hellier's Χαίρετε.

-Academic results

-In 2019, 52% of pupils scored A*-A for their A-Levels examination, whereas 83% scored A*-A for their GCSEs.

 Sport

+The main sports played by girls during the three terms are: